Graph Neural Networks for Source Detection: A Review and Benchmark Study: GNN Architectures for Source Detection

 where $\mathbf{w}\in\mathbb{R}^{s_L}$.
 The model is trained using binary cross-entropy loss with L2 regularization.
 Table~\ref{tab:hyperparams} summarizes the hyperparameter choices and training details for this and the other approaches discussed below.

 Shah et al.~\cite{Shah:2020} use an architecture similar to that of Dong et al.~\cite{Dong:2019}, with several notable modifications.
-Before applying the GCN layers, the node feature vectors are linearly projected to match the hidden layer dimension,
+Before applying the GCN layers, the node feature vectors are linearly projected to match the hidden layer dimension (required for dimensional compatibility with the residual connections described below),

 The authors introduce three main architectural differences: (i) inclusion of a bias term $\mathbf{b}_l\in\mathbb{R}^{s_l}$, (ii) residual connections between layers instead of self-inclusion in the aggregation, and (iii) the use of batch normalization (BatchNorm).
 The resulting layer update is given by